What is the American Crochet Association?

 There are multiple course options with American Crochet Association, including professional-level training as well as shorter workshops and challenges.

 I have been crocheting for many years.
-I didn’t realize there was so much more to learn until I joined thet American Crochet Association.
+I didn’t realize there was so much more to learn until I joined the American Crochet Association.
 Their courses are thorough, easy to understand, professional, and include clear pictures and instructions.

-Connie Emerson, Facebook reviews
+Connie emerson, Facebook reviews

 Crochet Membership

-• 12 Course Learning Path!
+• 12 Course Learning Path

-• Earn crochet certificates!
+• Earn crochet certificates

 Professional Training